PKUFlyingPig/cs-self-learning/docs/Web开发/mitweb.en.md

 ## Resources

 - Course Website: <https://weblab.mit.edu/schedule/>
-- Recordings: refer to the course website
+- Recordings: refer to the course website.
-- Assignments: refer to the course website
+- Assignments: refer to the course website.